 A career in public health encompasses a variety of occupations which are concerned with the social, psychological and physical welfare of the public.
-Read more about the Master of Public Health program at Lynchburg College.
+Read more about the Master of Public Health program at University of Lynchburg.

 Public health or community health educators examine conditions in industry, the environment and in housing and educate the public about communicable diseases and health care.
 In addition, they may develop community health services specifically tailored to the area’s special needs.